The Alpha Incident

 The Alpha Incident (also known as The Alien Incident, and Gift from a Red Planet) is a 1978 American science fiction horror film directed by Bill Rebane and starring Ralph Meeker, Stafford Morgan, John F. Goff, Carol Irene Newell, and George "Buck" Flower.

 Premise

 A space probe returns to Earth from Mars, carrying with it a deadly organism which has the lethal potential to destroy all life on Earth.
-Being transported across country by train, the micro-organism is released when a nosy train employee inspects the cargo.
+While being transported across country by train, the microorganism is released when a nosy train employee inspects the cargo.
 This results in an entire train station being quarantined along with government biologist Dr. Sorenson.

-Those who are trapped wait for other government scientists to find a cure while trying not to fall asleep―—sleep triggers the microorganism. because that's when the virus strikes.
-While asleep, the disease causes the brain to swell to the point the skull is fractured.
+Those who are trapped wait for other government scientists to find a cure while trying not to fall asleep; sleep triggers the microorganism, and that is when the virus strikes.
+While asleep, the disease causes the brain to swell to the point that the skull is fractured.

 Although a cure is found, government agents begin killing those who survived the disease as part of a cover up.